Welcome to Hawk Happenings Data Exploration!

 Now it’s your turn to use these interactive visualizations to explore the data.
 When looking at the visualizations, keep our research question in mind while also noticing if you have other questions that pop up along the way.
 Share your observations, questions, and ideas in the comment forums below each visualization.
 At the end of this exploration we’ll draw from your comments in the forums, as well as in an upcoming live Q&A session, to surface the most interesting and important findings.
 Then, we will publish what we find in a public post!

 To get started, check out the newest blog post for a guided discussion about a featured graph.
-You can also jump right into the data yourself by using the blue headings at the top of the page.

 Want to know how we turned all of the community observations into these visual explorations?